influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/go.md

 weight: 201
 ---

-Use the [InfluxDB Go client library](https://github.com/influxdata/influxdb-client-go) to write data to a {{% cloud-name %}} database.
+Use the [InfluxDB Go client library](https://github.com/influxdata/influxdb-client-go) to write data to an {{% cloud-name %}} database.

 {{% note %}}
 ### Use the InfluxDB v3 client library